 After six (6) months of hire, PSAV Instructors receive an introductory evaluation and an annual evaluation thereafter.
 PSAV Instructors also receive a minimum of one classroom observation report annually.
 Both the observation report and the evaluation must contain a conclusionary statement and must be discussed with the PSAV Instructor before being placed in the instructor's personnel file.
 Should a PSAV instructor not meet expectations, as reflected in either the evaluation or observation instrument, the supervisor will design a modus of improvement.
-PSAV Instructors have fourteen (14) days to respond to evaluation and observation reports.
-These responses must be attached to the evaluation and observation reports and filed in the PSAV Instructor's personnel file.
+PSAV Instructors have fourteen (14) days to respond to evaluation and observation reports and filed in the PSAV Instructor's personnel file.
 Any actions or efforts under this paragraph shall not be subject to the grievance procedure of the contract.